Mercyful Fate: After disbanding (1985–1992)

-After Mercyful Fate broke up in 1985, King Diamond, along with Michael Denner and Timi Hansen, formed the eponymous King Diamond band.
+After Mercyful Fate broke up, King Diamond, along with Michael Denner and Timi Hansen, formed the eponymous King Diamond band.
 Both Denner and Hansen stayed with the group until 1987's Abigail, after which both left King Diamond.
 They were replaced by Mike Moon and Hal Patino, respectively, and King Diamond continued releasing albums even after Mercyful Fate had reformed.
-After leaving King Diamond, Michael Denner opened up a recordshop in Copenhagen, until 1988, when he formed the band Lavina (which would later become Zoser Mez), along with former bandmate Hank Shermann.
+After leaving King Diamond, Denner opened up a recordshop in Copenhagen, until 1988, when he formed the band Lavina (which would later become Zoser Mez), along with former bandmate Hank Shermann.
 Hank Shermann had formed the hard rock band Fate in 1985, after having left Mercyful Fate.
 With Fate, Shermann released two albums: 1985's Fate and 1986's A Matter of Attitude.
 After leaving the band, Shermann joined-up with Michael Denner to form Lavina.

 During the time Mercyful Fate were disbanded, Roadrunner Records released three Mercyful Fate compilation albums.
 The Beginning was released on June 24, 1987, and featured material from the band's 1982 self-titled EP, as well as rare live and studio recordings.
 On May 12, 1992, Return of the Vampire was released, which was another compilation of rare studio recordings.
-On October 6, 1992, Roadrunner released A Dangerous Meeting; a split-release featuring material from both Mercyful Fate and King Diamond.
+On October 6, 1992, Roadrunner Records released A Dangerous Meeting, a greatest hits album under the King Diamond name, featuring material from both Mercyful Fate and King Diamond.